 There are health benefits, but the vegetable is consumed in tiny amounts because of its strong taste and burning effect.
 Therefore, the consumer doesn’t get its full nutritional value unless, of course, the consumer has the supernatural ability to eat large quantities of it.

 The vegetable has excellent anti-microbial properties, which is why its always consumed with raw fish.
-As a matter of fact, it’s so efficient in that department that in Japan, it’s not uncommon for small amounts of it to be added as an ingredient to toothpaste.
+It’s so efficient in that department that in Japan, it’s not uncommon for small amounts of it to be added as an ingredient to toothpaste.
 Other possible benefits include anti-inflammatory and anti-carcinogenic properties, and it may also be useful for blood thinning.

 Where to buy the original